g026r/pocket-library-toolkit/docs/userguide.md

 #### CRC32

-A hexadecimal 32 bit integer.
+A hexadecimal 32-bit integer.
 This value is used to determine which thumbnail to display in the library & corresponds to the CRC32 of the game ROM.
 If blank, `0x00000000` will be used.

 #### Date Added